hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ##Review the ESX deployment architecture ## {#deploy-arch}

-***QUESTION: Is this simplified diagram OK?
-Accurate?
-Useful?
-I linked to the new, more detailed diagram in the prereqs.***

-The following diagram depicts a simplified deployment scenario.
+The following diagram depicts the required network topology for a KVM installation.

-<a href="javascript:window.open('/content/documentation/media/commercial_esx_network_architecture.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX (opens in a new window)</a>
+<a href="javascript:window.open('/content/documentation/media/topology_kvm.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX (opens in a new window)</a>

-For a more detailed network diagram, see [HP Helion OpenStack&#174; Installation: Before you begin](/helion/openstack/ga/install/prereqs/#network_prepare).
+For detailed network requirements, see [HP Helion OpenStack&#174; Installation: Before you begin](/helion/openstack/ga/install/prereqs/#network_prepare).

 ## Perform additional network requirements ## {#networkreq}